 In my personal empowerment coaching practice, I have had the opportunity to partner with some really brilliant, hard-working and amazing men, from physicians to corporate executives to the “Mr. Moms,” if you will.
 Interestingly, the number one reason why men seek me out is to help them gain clarity and direction in shifting from what they are experiencing in their relationships with their significant other to what they desire to experience.
 While each of my coaching sessions are tailored to the individual, there are a few basic tips that may help you shift your relationship from where it is to where you want it to be.

 Tip #1 – Be Grateful, Baby

-Every day list at least ten things you are so thankful and grateful for about your mate.
+Every day, list at least 10 things you are so thankful and grateful for about your mate.
 When we are able to sincerely and authentically express our gratitude, we are opening ourselves up to experiencing and receiving even more things to be thankful and grateful for.
-After mastering the ability to express gratitude for what you see in your mate now, I challenge you to being expressing gratitude for the qualities in her that you desire to see.
+After mastering the ability to express gratitude for what you see in your mate now, I now challenge you to begin expressing gratitude for the qualities in her that you desire to see.

 Tip #2 – It’s Not About Her, It’s All About You

 Unless we are mindful of the power of our speech, it is not always innately easy to keep our focus on the positive aspects of our mate.
 In fact, I would venture so far as to say that it is so much easier to point our finger and play the blame game when our relationships fall apart.
 But where does that get us, really?
 Energy flows where our attention goes and by engaging in the blame game, we are focusing our energy on everything we don’t like about what our mate did or did not do, said or did not say.
 All this behavior accomplishes is to actually create more and more of what you dislike.
 There is no sense in blaming yourself either, so don’t even go there.
 Say “no” to the blame game, refer back to Tip #1, and then choose to shift your focus to what actually went right, like children, pets, adventures, experiences, etc.